Local edema, swollen lymph nodes, fever, soreness, and abscesses ... | Study Prep in Pearson+

 1

-Step 1: Understand the symptoms given: local edema (swelling), swollen lymph nodes, fever, soreness, and abscesses.
+Step 1: Identify the symptoms described: local edema (swelling), swollen lymph nodes, fever, soreness, and abscesses.
 These are signs of the body's response to injury or infection.

-Step 2: Recall that inflammation is the body's protective response to harmful stimuli such as pathogens, damaged cells, or irritants, characterized by redness, heat, swelling (edema), pain (soreness), and sometimes loss of function.
+Step 2: Understand that viral replication refers to the process by which viruses reproduce inside host cells, which does not directly cause swelling or abscesses as primary symptoms.

-Step 3: Compare the symptoms to other options: autoimmune disease involves the immune system attacking self-tissues, allergic reactions involve hypersensitivity to allergens, and viral latency refers to a dormant viral state without active symptoms.
+Step 3: Recognize that genetic mutation involves changes in DNA sequences and is not a direct cause of the symptoms listed.

 Watch next